sabrii6/PRODIGY_CS_01/README.md

 Make sure you have Python3 installed on your system.
 If not, follow the instructions below to install it.

 #### On Kali Linux
-Kali Linux is a Debian-based distribution, so you can install Python 3 using apt.
+Kali Linux is a Debian-based distribution, so you can install Python3 using apt.
 ````
 sudo apt install python3
 ````